ifiokjr/ads/README.md

 At the command line type:

-`npm install -g testem gulp browserify`
+`npm install -g testem gulp browserify phantomjs`
 `npm install`

 And finally run the tests